CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 start-jupyterlab-server
 ```

-It is possible to use also some other pre-installed [Python module](../../apps/python.md) than `python-data`, if it includes Jupyter.
-You can use also [own custom Python environment with Jupyter Notebook](#custom-python-environment-with-jupyter-notebook)
+It is also possible to use some other pre-installed [Python module](../../apps/python.md) than `python-data`, if it includes Jupyter.
+You can also use your [own custom Python environment with Jupyter Notebook.](#custom-python-environment-with-jupyter-notebook)

 ***